DevOpsHiveHQ/kustomize-plugin-merger/README.md

       # - Patch: Produce a single output by merging all sources together then with the destination.
       method: overlay
       files:
+        # The same as in the KRM container above.
+        root: /mnt
         sources:
         - src01.yaml
         - src02.yaml